Home Features FAQ About Create Trip Open App

 Best for trips that have real arrival complexity.

 Prism is especially strong for international group travel, destination celebrations, and trips where friends leave from different cities and need to coordinate one shared plan.
-If the group is used to passing around flight screenshots and then losing track of what changed, this workflow is a better fit.
+If the group is used to passing around flight screenshots and then losing track of what changed, this workflow is built for it.

 Comparison Framing